-Russia plays an important role as an energy supplier not only to Germany but to the European Union as a whole.
-According to Eurostat, 27 % of crude oil, 44 % of hard coal and 38 % of natural gas imported into the 27 EU Member States in 2019 came from Russia.
-EU Member States are required to hold reserves of oil for emergency situations and these must, at a minimum, correspond to 90 days of net imports or 61 days of consumption - depending on which quantity is larger (European Commission, 2022a).
-It is unclear just how large the European Union's reserves of hard coal are.
-Some 2.6 million tonnes (MT) - roughly equivalent to three weeks of imports from Russia - are currently stocked in ports but additional reserves should be available at power plants (McWilliams et al., 2022b).
-A sufficient quantity of lignite is mined within Europe itself (McWilliams et al., 2022b).
+Sources: BAFA, BMWK, BP (2021), Eurostat, own calculations © Sachverständigenrat | 22-114-01 In 2019, 35 % of primary energy consumption in Germany was covered by petroleum, 25 % by natural gas, and only 8 % by hard coal. > FIGURE 3 LEFT EU Member States are required to hold reserves of oil for emergency situations and these must, at a minimum, correspond to 90 days of net imports or 61 days of consumption depending on which quantity is larger (European Commission, 2022a).
+It is unclear, however, how large the European Union's reserves of hard coal are.
+Some 2.6 million tonnes (MT) - roughly equivalent to three weeks of imports from Russia - are currently stocked in ports but additional reserves should be available at power plants (McWilliams et al., 2022a).
+A sufficient quantity of lignite is mined within Europe itself (McWilliams et al., 2022a).
 The markets for crude oil and coal are globally integrated.
 This means that oil and coal imports from Russia could be replaced by global market procurement if supply is suspended.
 The associated challenges of procurement and logistics are not discussed below.
-In contrast, the natural gas market is regionally segmented, which goes a long way towards explaining the significant regional differences in natural gas prices (Barbe and Riker, 2015).
-U CHART 13 TOP LEFT Due to insufficient global transport capacities, Russian natural gas imports cannot be fully replaced in the short term, i.e., over the course of a year (McWilliams et al., 2022c).
+In contrast, the natural gas market is regionally segmented, which goes a long way towards explaining the significant regional differences in natural gas prices (Barbe and Riker, 2015). > FIGURE 6 RIGHT Due to insufficient global transport capacities, Russian natural gas imports cannot be fully replaced in the short term, i.e., over the course of a year (McWilliams et al., 2022b).